Impact of Index Additions or Deletions

 Larger stocks in liquid markets can absorb index fund buying with less price impact.
 The stocks added to major indexes today are generally more liquid than historical additions.

-The durable lesson: don't assume the textbook index effect applies uniformly.
+The pattern that holds: don’t assume the textbook index effect applies uniformly.
 Most of the effect has been arbitraged away for typical additions.

 Where the Index Effect Still Works (Outside Additions)